The 4th Annual SCS Conference HAS BEEN POSTPONED to 2021 due to coronavirus pandemic

 Here are the Biographies of Speakers (At the moment, the invited speakers only.)

-Submitting Abstracts for Contributed Talks and Poster Presentations
+Submitting Abstracts for Contributed Talks and Poster Presentations: DEADLINE EXTENDED TO March 2021.

-To submit an abstract, send it as a Word document of less than 300 words to firstname.lastname@example.org before April 1.
-Selections will be made in early April.
-Please indicate whether you wish it to be considered as a contributed talk, or as a poster presentation, or as either.
+To submit an abstract, send it as a Word document of less than 300 words to firstname.lastname@example.org before March 1, 2021.
+Selections will be made in March 2021 Please indicate whether you wish it to be considered as a contributed talk, or as a poster presentation, or as either.

 There will be six contributed talks, selected from submitted abstracts with preference in selection given to those related to the conference themes.
 There will also be two Poster Sessions.
 One for presentations more closely related to the themes of the conference, and one for presentations on other topics, which may be connected in some way to the relation of science and faith, or about the presenter's own research.